Disney Cruise Advice: Tips & Tricks Onboard the Ship

 - If we are getting a haircut or pedicure, it’s harder to ignore the sales pitch.
 So instead we act very enthusiastic about every product they are pushing.
 Usually they’ll use one or more of the products on us during the service.
 If they offer samples we take them, with sincere thanks.
 When we go to check out, there is always a big stack of “suggested” products at the front desk.
 When they ask us what we’ll be buying, we say “oh, I want to see how the stuff I tried today works out, so I’m not buying anything right now.”

-- Remember that no matter what happens, you can always change your mind about the add-on products when you get to the spa front desk to check out.
+- Remember that no matter what happens, you can always change your mind about the add-on products when you check out.
 Until you sign the purchase slip, you haven’t purchased anything.
 Just say, “after thinking it over, I don’t need any products right now.
 Could you take these off the bill?
 Thanks.”

 A well-equipped Fitness Center can be accessed through the Spa on all of the ships.
+It’s usually open from early morning to fairly late – check the Navigator for specific hours.
 There is no charge to use the Fitness Center.
 The locker rooms, sauna and showers for the Fitness Center are shared with the Spa.
 Towels, robes and water are provided, and you can borrow an iPod shuffle if you don’t have your own iPod with you.

 Disney provides suggested tip amounts for the crew members who will assist you throughout the week: your server (takes your food orders for each dinner), assistant server (takes your drink orders at each dinner and delivers the food), head server (in charge of the overall dinner experience, special dietary requests and special occasions), and stateroom host/hostess (takes care of your room).
 As on all cruise lines, tips are the primary source of income for people working in these positions.

-Gratuities are now automatically added to your stateroom bill.
+The suggested gratuities for your servers and stateroom host are automatically added to your stateroom bill.
 If you want to adjust the amount, you can go to Guest Services.
 Toward the end of the cruise you will be provided with slips indicating the tip amounts, which you can present to your servers during your last dinner on the cruise and leave in your room for your stateroom host.
-(They will get the money in their accounts whether you give them the slips or not.)
+(They will get the money in their accounts whether you give them the slips or not, it’s purely a symbolic way of thanking them for their service.
+Don’t feel you need to do it if you don’t enjoy that kind of interaction.)

-If you dine at Palo and/or Remy, many people add an additional tip to the per-person charge, though that charge is considered by Disney to cover the gratuity.
+If you dine at Palo, Remy or Enchanté, many people add an additional tip to the per-person charge, though the basic charge is considered by Disney to cover the gratuity.

 You can add room service tips to your room bill.
 Even if your order costs nothing, you’ll be asked to sign a slip, and there is a space for tips on that slip.
-A dollar or two per item ordered is about right.
+A dollar or two per item ordered is pretty common, but entirely optional.

 Skip the talks, except for the nature talks on the Alaska cruises, which can be excellent.
 The shopping talk is just a “rah-rah” for certain shops that are paying a marketing fee, and you might get a few coupons for free (junky) souvenirs.
 Both the shopping and disembarkation talks are replayed on the television repeatedly.
 Don’t waste your vacation time attending these lectures in person.